chinamike65/hugo-tuolesi/content/book4/book4en.md

 Then, the Buddha took Mujian and even went to that world.

-Also in the human world, his mother was reincarnated as a woman and was carrying water.
+Also in the human world, his mother was reborn as a woman and was carrying water.

 The Venerable taught the Dharma to his mother, and his mother practiced liberation.